alex-ironside/magazyn-patryka/FIREBASE_SETUP.md

 └── ...
 ```

-## 7. Test the Setup
+## 8. Test the Setup

 1. Start your development server: `npm start`
+2. You should see a login screen
+3. Use the email/password you created in the Firebase Authentication console
+4. After successful login, you'll see the species management interface
-2. Try adding a new species
+5. Try adding a new species
-3. Check your Firestore Database to see if the data appears
+6. Check your Firestore Database to see if the data appears
-4. Test real-time updates by opening multiple browser tabs
+7. Test real-time updates by opening multiple browser tabs

-## 8. Environment Variables (Recommended)
+## 9. Environment Variables (Recommended)

 For better security, use environment variables: